 The following medicines and types of medication are considered to be NCD medicines: Acetylsalicylic acid; ACE inhibitors; thiazides; long-acting calcium channel blockers; metformin; insulin; bronchodilators; steroid inhalants.

 The following equipment are considered NCD technologies: Blood pressure measurement device; a weighing scale; blood sugar and blood cholesterol measurement devices; urine strips for albumin assay.

-The data source for this indicator is the Norwegian Medicines Agency’s shortage review
+The data source for this indicator is The Norwegian Medical Products Agency (NOMA) shortage review (dmp.no)

 - Availability of NCD medicines and technologies